 A Ring Video Doorbell is not currently capable of recording constantly.
-However, there are several ways to make your Ring camera take longer recordings, such as lengthening motion-detected video capture times.
+However, several ways to make your Ring camera take longer recordings include lengthening motion-detected video capture times.

 Read on to learn how to make the most of your Ring camera’s recording features.

 Ring’s family line of camera products has established itself not only as a household name but as a modern security necessity.
 As the world becomes increasingly reliant on technology-based home solutions, the convenience of keeping a home monitored at the click of a button is just one of the many comforts the installation of a Ring brings.